MOOsipenko/Credit-Scoring/README.md

 The process of solving that problem is presented in the notebook "Final.ipynb"

 ## Presentation
-My team and I created a special presentation, combining our best decisions, analytics and visualization of the data and suitable machine learning algorythms and their  evaluations.
+My team and I created a special presentation, combining our best decisions, analytics and visualization of the data and suitable machine learning algorythms and their  evaluations "scoring cmf.pptx".